igraph/python-igraph/README.md

 anything during installation:

 ```
-pip install python-igraph
+pip install igraph
 ```

 See details in [Installing Python Modules](https://docs.python.org/3/installing/).

 ### Installation from source with pip on Debian / Ubuntu and derivatives

-If you need to compile python-igraph from source for some reason, you need to install some dependencies first:
+If you need to compile igraph from source for some reason, you need to install some dependencies first:

 ```